ppannuto/patpannuto.com/classes/2022/summer/wes237b/index.md

     - Assignment:
 -->

+---

 ### Grading

  - **Student group research and participation: 30%**
     - Class participation: 10%
     - Group research and presentation: 20%
- - **Assignments : 70%**
+ - **Assignments: 70%**
     - Assignment 1: 10%
     - Assignments 2 to 5: 15% each

 Assignments are for groups of 2.
-Group presentations are for different group of 2 — network!
+Group presentations are for different groups of 2 — network!

+#### Late Policy

+Within one week of original deadline: 10% penalty.

+Within two weeks of original deadline: 30% penaly.

+Submissions are not accepted more than two weeks past the original deadline.
+(For exceptional situations, please email Pat, and we'll work something out.)

+#### Attendance

+Attendance is required for this course.
+We also recognize that life happens, so please just be sure to let us know.

-<small>No-show (without notice); late: -5% / occurance.
-(Need to get explicitly permission
-each occasion; preferably in advance, but we know life happens.)</small>
+No-show (without notice); late: -5% / occurance.
+(Need to get explicitly permission each occasion; preferably in advance, but we know life happens.)